 Personal archive: Microsoft Exchange Server 2010

 Using Microsoft Exchange 2010 users can have two mailboxes.
 A primary mailbox and an additional mailbox – archive mailbox.
 The primary mailbox can be kept clear by using the archive mailbox.
 The archive mailbox can be viewed as per requirement and items can be moved from the primary mailbox to the archive mailbox using retention policies.

-Setting up retention policies provide a great platform for users to manage their mailbox.
-Retention policies allows users to tag messages for defining the lifespan and what action needs to taken when they expire.
+Setting up retention policies provides a great platform for users to manage their mailbox.
+Retention policies allow users to tag messages for defining the lifespan and what action needs to take when they expire.